s-chathuranga-j/cypress-smart-tests/TESTING.md

-# Testing the cypress-dependent-tests Plugin
+# Testing the cypress-smart-tests Plugin

-This document provides guidance on how to test the cypress-dependent-tests plugin.
+This document provides guidance on how to test the cypress-smart-tests plugin.

 ## Table of Contents